CitiesSkylinesMultiplayer/CSM/README.md

 - Demand.
 - Tax (Sync but be aware that it does not show on the UI).
 - Budget (Sync but be aware that it does not show on the UI).
-- Road creation.
+- Road creation and deletion.
-- Powerline creation.
+- Powerline creation and deletion.
-- Water pipe creation.
+- Water pipe creation and deletion.
+- Zones.

 ## Contributors
 - [Dominic Maas (DominicMaas)](https://github.com/DominicMaas)